Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Results and Discussion

 As mentioned earlier, turbulence inside the MC displays a Kolmogorov-scale cascade \citep{Shaikh_2024} in the inertial range.
-In low-beta plasma, magnetic pressure is dominant, and a rigid background field can suppress the development of the extreme scale-dependent anisotropy predicted by GS95.
-Moreover, the MCs evolve since their eruption from the Sun, allowing sufficient residence time for the turbulence to process any initial fluctuations into the universal cascade, unless internal discontinuities and interactions among multiple ICMEs are present.
-The anisotropic ratio $r = \alpha_{\perp}/\alpha_{\parallel}$ is close to one for almost all spacecraft (e.g., Wind at 0.92, DSCOVR at 0.95, ACE at 1.01), indicating a developed inertial range cascade or mature turbulence.
-Except at Aditya-L1, which shows strong field-aligned anisotropy.
-With parallel and perpendicular slopes close to -2.0 and -1.58, this indicates a critical balance ($r\approx 0.8$).
-This indicates that even within the coherent MC, certain sectors can show strong anisotropies.
-The possible reason, as we pointed out earlier, might be due to multiple ICME interactions or internal disruptions.
-In this context, we examined a particular region, as indicated in section \ref{sec:results}, which showed intense turbulent power around 06:00 UT on October 11 within the MC.
+The MCs evolve since their eruption from the Sun, allowing sufficient time for the turbulence to process any initial fluctuations into the universal cascade, unless internal discontinuities and interactions among multiple ICMEs are present.
+The component anisotropic scaling ratio is close to one for almost all spacecraft (e.g., Wind at 0.92, DSCOVR at 0.95, ACE at 1.01), indicating developed turbulence.
+Except at Aditya-L1, which shows strong field-aligned anisotropy($\alpha_{\parallel}=-2.00$).
+This suggests that even within the coherent MC, certain sectors can show strong anisotropies.
+The possible reason, as we pointed out earlier, might be multiple ICME interactions or internal disruptions that intensify localized damping within the flux rope.
+In this context, we examined a particular region, as mentioned in section \ref{sec:results}, which showed intense turbulent power around 06:00 UT on October 11 within the MC.